0xtrr/blossom-auth/README.md

 # Blossom-auth

-Blossom-auth is a CLI program for testing and debugging Blossom server instances.
+Blossom-auth is a CLI program to easily generate nostr authorization events for testing/debugging blossom servers.
+It lets you generate events for uploading and deleting blobs.
+It also has some options for faking file hashes and using invalid kinds in the authorization event.

 ## Install from crates.io
 ```